Mosquito Bite Treatments

 Click below to contact Rocket Pest for a FREE pest control quote.

 Most people walk away from an encounter with a mosquito with a small, itchy red bump but in some cases, they may have been infected with something more serious.
-In many parts of the world, mosquitoes are known to spread diseases such as malaria, yellow fever, zika, and West Nile Virus.
+In many parts of the world, mosquitoes are known to spread diseases such as malaria, yellow fever, Zika, and West Nile Virus.
 They spread these diseases by biting an infected animal or person and then biting an uninfected person, transmitting the disease to them.
-Malaria, zika, and yellow fever are not much of a concern in America except for those traveling to areas where it is common but there have been small pockets of West Nile Virus outbreaks in the United States.
+Malaria, Zika, and yellow fever are not much of a concern in America except for those traveling to areas where it is common but there have been small pockets of West Nile Virus outbreaks in the United States.

 Keeping Mosquitos Away